 In this final installment, we will focus on additional VA benefits planning strategies.

-One effective strategy is commonly referred to as “spend down”, whice simply means to use otherwise countable liquid assets to purchase needed items such as vehicles, medical equipment,, etc.
+One effective strategy is commonly referred to as “spend down”, which simply means to use otherwise countable liquid assets to purchase needed items such as vehicles, medical equipment, etc.

 The treatment of tax-deferred accounts poses special problems.
-While the annuitization approach may work in certain circumstances, in others, it may be better to liquidate the account and transfer it.
-Howevever, tax considerations here are important.
+While the annuitization approach may work in certain circumstances, in others, it may be better to liquidate the account and include it in a spend down strategy.
+However, tax considerations here are important.

 In summary, the VA offers several important long term care benefits for veterans and their surviving spouses.
 When planning for these benefits is properly pursued, substantial financial benefits can be reaped.

 WARNING: This Primer series is for educational purposes only and is only a general discussion of the topics.
 It is not a substitute for personalized legal advice based upon one’s individual circumstances and goals.
 For such advice, seek the counsel of an experienced and qualified elder law attorney accredited to practice before the VA.